tocttou/hacker-blog/_posts/2018-09-01-Hello-World.md

     * The Unexpected
     * My Book

 If any of that intrigues you, stick around.
-If not, stick around anyways because I'll post some funny memes every once and a while.
+If not, stick around anyways because I'll post some funny memes _every once in a while._

 M